devarshi-ap/twitter-cli-tool/README.md

 P.S.

     1. If your confused as to how cli options and arguments work and are used, so that you may use the one's I've made, then you know... google it.

-    2. I've also provided pretty semantic-fill-in-the-blank variable values for you to fill out for your values (ie. ur API credentials and YOUR twitter username).

-    3. I've also commented, above the methods, after the '->'s, the actual commands you can run in the terminal.
+    2. I've also commented, above the methods, after the '->'s, the actual commands you can run in the terminal.

-    4. If you run into any problems, my contact info is on my site linked on my profile.
+    3. If you run into any problems, my contact info is on my site linked on my profile.

-    5. Suprisingly, when you use the tweepy library, you actually don't bite into your monthly rate limit for the actual Twitter API.)
+    4. Suprisingly, when you use the tweepy library, you actually don't bite into your monthly rate limit for the actual Twitter API.